-For the past few days at AfriForum we have been inundated with appeals from South Africans who had been traveling, visiting or working abroad and when borders were suddenly closed, were left stranded there.
-In the worst cases, they were trapped somewhere with very little access to amenities, communication, protection and even food.
+For the past few months AfriForum has been inundated with inquiries from South Africans who sometimes got stranded when borders suddenly closed.
+In the worst cases, it happened while they were somewhere with limited access to facilities, communication, protection or even food.

 Herewith the tips:

-- Travellers cannot march on an empty stomach.
+Travellers cannot march on an empty stomach.
 Always keep something to eat in your hand luggage.
 Energy bars, chocolates, or good old Marie biscuits are good options.
-If liquids are not a problem, take water or milk with you.
+If liquids are allowed, take water or milk with you.

-There are many other tips on how to stay safe abroad, but with the above we focus especially on your planning, departure and return.
+There are many other tips on how to stay safe while abroad, but with the above we focus particularly on your planning, departure and return.